-- Linx Partners Ltd., a private company controlled by John Lee, Director, Chief Executive Officer and Executive Chairman of the Company, provides management and consulting services to the Company. - MaKevCo Consulting Inc., a private company 50% owned by Greg Hall, a director of the Company, provides consulting services to the Company. - Sophir Asia Ltd., a private company controlled by Masa Igata, a director of the Company, provides consulting services to the Company.
+- Linx Partners Ltd., a private company controlled by John Lee, Director, CEO and Executive Chairman of the Company, provides management and consulting services to the Company. - MaKevCo Consulting Inc., a private company 50% owned by Greg Hall, Director of the Company, provides consulting services to the Company. - Sophir Asia Ltd., a private company controlled by Masa Igata, Director of the Company, provides consulting services to the Company.